Signal briefing / Case File

 The current impact is low because no traffic depends on AS210698, but the registration creates a potential future dependency with no advance warning.

-Observers should monitor several signals: any change in the AS210698 registry contact details or status, the first appearance of BGP announcements or IRR route objects, the creation of a PeeringDB entry, or the addition of network-related information to the university’s website.
+Observers should monitor several signals: any change in the AS210698 registry contact details or status, the first appearance of BGP announcements or IRR route entities, the creation of a PeeringDB entry, or the addition of network-related information to the university’s website.
 The unexplained ‘DELETE’ string in the ASN name is itself a signal worth tracking: it could indicate a tentative registration, a cancelled request, or a naming convention.

 Clarification from official university documentation would significantly shift the assessment.